arthurz323/research-proposal/project-progress_jan-mar.md

 ---
 ### Objective:

     investigate how visual information is integrated into motor systems

 ### Premise:

-The secondary motor cortex (M2) has recently been identified as a convergence point for projections from posterior parietal cortex (PPC) and motor thalamus (required during visually-cued movement (Hwang et al 2019));
+- The secondary motor cortex (M2) has recently been identified as a convergence point for projections from posterior parietal cortex (PPC) and motor thalamus (required during visually-cued movement (Hwang et al 2019));

-M2, together with anterior cingulate cortex (ACC), has also been found to have projections to primary visual cortex (V1) that provide movement-related visual predictions (Leinweber, 2017).
+- M2, together with anterior cingulate cortex (ACC), has also been found to have projections to primary visual cortex (V1) that provide movement-related visual predictions (Leinweber, 2017).

 ### Behaviour:

-visually-cued/guided movement
+visually-cued/guided reaching

 ### Experimental Techniques